codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ### Codefresh Github App

+>**NOTE**
-> The Codefresh App has READ permissions to issues, metadata, and pull requests, and READ and WRITE permissions to code, commit statuses, and repository hooks.
+The Codefresh App has READ permissions to issues, metadata, and pull requests, and READ and WRITE permissions to code, commit statuses, and repository hooks.
 If you need additional permission for your integration, use the Manual Creation steps.

 1. In the Codefresh UI, follow the steps to [add a new Git provider](#adding-more-git-providers-to-your-codefresh-account).
 1. From the list of Git providers, select **Codefresh Github App**.